 Waking Up in a Living World

-This program is co-sponsored by Dharma Gates and intended for participants ages 18-35.
+This program is offered freely in the spirit of generosity, supported in part by Dharma Gates and the broader community of donors.
+Intended for participants ages 18–35.

 Through meditation, direct sensory encounter, and grief work that reconnects rather than overwhelms, we will open to an animate world of rocks, clouds, birds, wind, and stars.
 The practices offered here are ones you can return to for a lifetime, supporting your relationship with the earth and your understanding of your own human life.